dehond/dehond.github.io/_posts/2026-04-06-being-kind-of-good.md

 layout: post
 title: On being (not || sorta) good at something
 category: thought
 excerpt: Most physicists don’t enjoy writing, and don’t want to spend a lot of time wordsmithing away at sentences until they sound just right.
 On its own, this is not a problem; you can be a great storyteller while not caring much for written text.
 Should scientists get the chatbot to do the writing for them, though?
 I don't think so.
-Telling a story about whatever it is you do, ultimately leaves you with a better understanding of yourself, your audience, and your work.
+Telling a story about whatever it is you do ultimately leaves you with a better understanding of yourself, your audience, and your work.
 date: 2026-04-06 19:30:00 +0200
 image: /assets/posts/kinda-good/sheet.png
 ---